Kilt Jackets Explained

 The Prince Charlie jacket is heavily decorated, featuring ornate buttons on the front, sleeves and on the tails at the rear, satin lapels and usually silk braided epaulettes.
 As such, it is usually only worn to special occasions such as weddings and formal dinners.

 Prince Charlie jackets are normally worn with a matching 3 button vest, as such it's almost impossible to purchase one without a vest.
 The vest features the same level of decoration as the jacket, with ornate buttons and satin lapels.
-They may also be worn with higher fastening 5 button vests to compliment the ruched tie.
+They may also be worn with higher fastening 5 button vests to complement the ruched tie.

 Argyll Jackets are versatile jackets which are the equivalent of a traditional dress suit.
 They are less formal than the Prince Charlie, but can easily be worn to both formal and casual functions alike.
 Traditionally they are more suited to evening occasions, while a tweed version of the Argyll would be worn to day functions.